pyrush/django_ajax_todoapp/README.md

-# django-boilerplate
+# django-ajax-todoapp
-A Django-boilerplate for Django projects
-Use this project template for quickly start a scalable django project.
+A todo app build with django and ajax